One dead after protesters storm Turkish military camp in north Iraq: Kurdish officials

 Kurdish security forces are trying to control the situation, he said.

-The surprise announcement last month that U.S. forces would withdraw from neighboring Syria, where they have been directing the fight against Islamic State, raised fears that Turkey would move against U.S.-backed Kurdish forces which it views as terrorists.
+The surprise announcement last month that U.S. forces would withdraw from neighbouring Syria, where they have been directing the fight against Islamic State, raised fears that Turkey would move against U.S.-backed Kurdish forces which it views as terrorists.

 Turkey says the Syrian Kurdish YPG militia is an extension of the PKK.
 Trump has threatened economic ruin for Turkey should it attack the YPG, however.

-Reporting by Kawa Dosky and Ari Jalal, Ali Sultan in Sulaimaniya, additional reporting by Ali Kucukgocmen in Istanbul and Orhan Coskun in Ankara; Writing by John Davison; Editing by Edmund Blair and Clelia Oziel
+Reporting by Kawa Dosky and Ari Jalal, and by Ali Sultan in Sulaimaniya; Additional reporting by Ali Kucukgocmen in Istanbul and Orhan Coskun in Ankara; Writing by John Davison; Editing by Edmund Blair and Clelia Oziel